Music at Nansledan

 The learning within this Scheme is based on: Listening and Appraising, Musical Activities, creating and exploring and singing and performing.

 Music is taught as a separate subject, but links will be made to other learning when appropriate, such as the children’s topic work for that term.
 All learners from EYFS to Y6 receive a at least a weekly music lesson supported by Charanga.
+In addition we provide weekly singing opportunities: through collective worship, choir, vocal lessons from peripatetic teachers and cross-curricular learning.
+Our school proactively uses music to promote fundamental British Value and uses music to engage parents/carers and the wider community through perfomances and celebrations.

 Each Unit of Work comprises of the strands of musical learning which correspond with the national curriculum for music: